-At the City Council's Study Session on Monday, Dec 2, staff will brief the Council on the community outreach, planning process, and request feedback on the Park Board's recommended plan.
-Based on Council's comments and concurrence with the Park Board recommendation, staff will now proceed with design, engineering and permitting for the park.
-The Study Session starts at 6 p.m. in the Council Conference Room (1E-113) at City Hall.
+At the City Council's Study Session on Monday, Dec 2, staff briefed the Council on the community outreach and planning process, and requested feedback on the Park Board's recommended plan.
+Based on Council's comments and concurrence with the Park Board recommendation, staff will now proceed with design, engineering and permitting for the park with a goal to begin construction later in 2020.

 Nov.
 6, 2019 - Parks & Community Services Board - Staff updated the Board on the neighborhood park planning process to-date and presented the preferred park plan.
 After a thorough discussion, the Board unanimously recommended the preferred park plan to Council.